JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7925 days**.

-And here is a just a random fact -  **The fastest shark is the "Shortfin Mako," which can swim as fast as sixty miles per hour**.
+And here is a just a random fact -  **The word "laser" stands for "Light Amplification by Stimulated Emission by radiation."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)